Geometric Structures on the Cochains of a Manifold: Combinatorial Star Operator

 \section{Combinatorial Star Operator}

 In this section we define the combinatorial star operator $\bigstar$ and prove that it provides a good approximation to the smooth Hodge-star $\star$.
 We also examine the relations which are expected to hold by analogy with the smooth setting.
-We find that some hold precisely, while others may only be recovered as the mesh goes to zero.
+We find that some hold precisely, while others may only recovered in the mesh goes to zero limit.